SeamCarver

 When implementing FindVerticalSeam

-class be careful to handle the case where the seam is at a border value.
+be careful to handle the case where the seam is at a border value.
 If there is a tie, use the leftmost pixel.

 Remove the Seam